swayos/swayos.github.io/README.md

 **For beginners/For people with no time**

 Download the latest ISO :

 [download from my homepage](https://milgra.com/downloads/swayos-2022.04.25-x86_64.iso)
 [download from my google drive](https://drive.google.com/drive/folders/1QN9WZD2Ij2WE7QJ7IpHQDpHaP7rSk4Fs?usp=sharing)
-_Torrent link is coming_

 Burn it to a pendrive/etc and start your machine up with it.
 Installer will start automagically.